 An enamel-coated cast iron Dutch oven is the ideal vessel for slow braises and soups.
 In the oven, thick walls and a heavy lid make for really great low-and-slow heat transfer meaning your stews and pot roasts will come out more tender and juicy with minimal evaporation during cooking.
 On the stovetop, tall, wide sides make for easy and splatter-free browning of large amounts of meat and vegetables, with plenty of heat retention.

 If you opt out of buying a wok, a Dutch oven is also great for deep frying.

-The Best: the Le Creuset Enameled Cast-Iron 7-1/4-Quart Round French Oven ($274.95) is the benchmark for performance and styling.
+The best: The Le Creuset 5.5-Quart Dutch Oven is the benchmark for performance and styling.
 Large enough to fit a whole chicken (for the classic French poule-au-pot), it'll handle any heavy-duty task you throw at it with the greatest of ease.

 Every kitchen should have at least one big-a*s pot for big-a*s jobs.
 Save your chicken and meat scraps and whip this big boy out once a month to make a supply of stock (your cooking will thank you).
 Need to boil that whole country ham or make enough pasta sauce from fresh tomatoes to last you through the winter?
 You'll need a really big pot.

 Large enough to cook at least 4 to 5 pounds of pasta, it'll also solve all of your crowd-feeding problems, making entertaining a snap.
 Unlike the enameled Dutch oven, you're never going to be searing or sautéing in your stock pot, so heat distribution and retention are not much of a concern.
 All you want is to make sure that the metal is thick enough that you won't burn whatever is resting right against the bottom surface.